 WHAT WE DO

 Local government officials need accurate, up-to-date information on developments in federal policies and priorities across the DOE complex.
+Access to information is what drives the development of workable solutions to local problems.
 To keep members informed, ECA offers:

-The monthly ECA Bulletin, containing a legislative update, federal contracting overview, government accountability reports, inspector general reports, and coverage of significant news stories related to Energy communities.
+The monthly ECA Bulletin, containing a legislative update, federal contracting overview, government accountability reports, inspector general reports, and coverage of significant news stories related to DOE host communities.

 Analysis of Trends

 ECA members benefit from insightful analysis of policies, programs, and trends within the DOE complex.
-Access to information is what drives the development of workable solutions to local problems.
-ECA prepares comprehensive reports on various issues, including economic development and diversification through the reuse of DOE property, local government capabilities for long-term stewardship, and more.
+ECA prepares comprehensive reports on various issues, including economic development and diversification through the reuse of DOE property, local government capabilities for long-term stewardship, contracting and aquisition reform, and more.

 POWER IN NUMBERS